As we start out on a new year and new decade, lets take a look at some of the hot topics that could shape the corporate PPA market in 2020.

 In addition to switching their electricity supply to low-carbon sources, companies are also increasingly looking at the impact of their wider supply chains.
 In doing so, they hope to reduce their so-called scope 3 emissions, and minimize their global carbon footprint.

 Many larger organizations are encouraging or even requiring all companies in their supply chain to switch to renewable energy.
-For example, Apple’s Supplier Clean Energy programme is on track to exceed its target of sourcing more than 4 GW of renewable energy within the Apple supply chain by 2020, with more than 40 suppliers already committed to green energy.
+For example, Apple’s Supplier Clean Energy program is on track to exceed its target of sourcing more than 4 GW of renewable energy within the Apple supply chain by 2020, with more than 40 suppliers already committed to green energy.

 A challenge for such initiatives is that smaller companies are often not as able to source a suitable PPA as the multinationals they supply.
 They typically don’t have the resources or expertise necessary to carry out proper risk assessments or to originate contracts.
 And they don’t have the reputation to get response to their requests to tender.